DIY Mealworm Farming

 - If you are going to do this on your own, be sure to give yourself a few months to get fully established.
 It will take on average 2 months for a fully functioning farm.
 Once you get through one cycle you can start giving mealworms to your chickens.
 You want to use the largest mealworms and allow half of the drawer to develop into pupa (beetles) and the other half you can give to your chickens as a treat!

 Raising mealworms is such a wonderfully interesting adventure!
 You will have some trial and error, but once you get established they are extremely easy to take care of and your chickens will be very grateful for their yummy treats.
-Take a look at Jessica’s video below to see the process in action!
+Take a look at Jess’s video below to see the process in action!

 Related Posts You Might Like